thor-harsh/Project--R-19/README.md

 B - 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town.<br></br>
 LSTAT - % lower status of the population.<br></br>
 MEDV - Median value of owner-occupied homes in $1000's.<br></br>

+We will be predicting the Median Value MEDV which is the Median value of owner-occupied homes in $1000's.

 </table>